The Energy Transition Act has been passed in France.

 This would happen can be more sustainable and elsewhere too!
 For better a kWh saved a nuclear kWh kWh replaced by a fossil and even wind!

-In any case the effect of announcement ... but be careful it is only the vote by the Assembly, the decree of application is not yet voted ... so we can fear a "wish vow stake"?
+In all cases the announcement effect ... but beware this is not the vote by the Assembly, the implementing decree has not yet voted ... so we can fear a "wishful thinking law"?

 Another solution to go from 75 50% to% the share of nuclear would be ... oh yes ... to increase overall electricity consumption and switch to 550 800 TWh TWh!